wxie2017/wxie2017.github.io/pages/speech/member_reward_program.md

 ---------------|------
 attend meeting once             | 5
 invite one friend               | 10
-be meeting role in other club   | 10 attend area training            | 20
+be a role in other clubs        | 10 attend area training            | 20
 be a role in area meeting       | 50